searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 **TLDR:** Some prefabs other than the ones enabled by default may be buggy, please adjust your expectations accordingly.

-### Deconstructing Pieces
+## Custom Piece Categories
+This mod adds two custom piece categories: **CreatorShop** and **Nature**.
+Pieces set to either of the custom categories will only be enabled for building if CreativeMode is set to True.
+Additionally, these pieces can only be deconstructed by the player who placed them and world-generated instances of these pieces cannot be deconstructed.
+This prevents player's from deconstructing things like world-generated trees, while still allowing them to build and deconstruct their own trees.

+If multiple player's have this mod, the same restrictions still apply and they will not be able to deconstruct instances of  pieces set to either of the custom piece categories that were built by other players.

+The AdminDeconstructOtherPlayers setting can allow players with admin status to deconstruct CreatorShop or Nature pieces built by other players, so that admins have a way to remove indestructible pieces.
+Even if you enable the AdminDeconstructOtherPlayers setting, admins are still not able to deconstruct world-generated instances of pieces set to the CreatorShop or Nature categories.

+## Resource Costs and Drops
 Since this mod adds more prefabs to the hammer, that means you can deconstruct more pieces.
 As of version 0.0.3 and all later versions, world-generated pieces will only drop their default drops, while player-built pieces will only drop the resources used to build them.

 ### Pickable Pieces
 Building and deconstructing prefabs that have pickable components could potentially allow for exploits that create infinite resources.
 To prevent that, the following adjustments are made.

-#### Building Pickables
+#### Pickable Resource Costs
 If a prefab has a pickable component, such as a berry bush, then whatever resource it drops will always be added to the required resources for building it.
 The amount of the resource required to build the prefab will also always be equal to or greater than the amount of the resource that is dropped when you pick it (after accounting for world modifiers).
 These conditions will override the required resources set in the configuration file.

 **Example:** If building a berry bush drops 1 berry when you pick it then no matter what the settings are in the configuration file it will always cost at least 1 berry to build the berry bush.
 If world modifiers are set to 2 so the bush would drop 2 berries then it will always cost at least 2 berries to build.

-#### Deconstructing Pickables
+#### Pickable Resource Drops
 When you deconstruct a prefab with a pickable component if the pickable item has not been picked then it will drop the pickable item.
 The resources dropped by deconstructing it will also be adjusted to reduce the amount of the pickable item drops by the amount that was gained by picking the item (after accounting for world modifiers).

 **Example:** If you built a berry bush that cost 5 berries to build, then picked the berries and got 2 berries, and then deconstructed the bush only 3 berries would drop.

 If a pickable piece has additional random drops, like some pickables found in dungeons, the random drops will be disabled for player-built instances of the piece.
 World-generated instances are unaffected and will picking them will drop the random drops as normal.

+### Mineable Pieces
+Any piece that you can hit with a pickaxe and destroy parts of is a mineable piece.

+#### Resource Costs
+All mineable pieces have the cost for building them adjusted so that building them always require resources equal to or greater than the average resources dropped when the mineable piece is completely mined.

+#### Resource Drops
+Deconstructing mineable pieces effectively "mines" the entire piece and per vanilla behavior the dropped resources are slightly randomized (as if you had mined it).
+When deconstructing mineable pieces the resources required to build it are returned after subtracting the average resources dropped by fully mining the piece.

+**Example:** If you built a rock that on average drops 41 stone, it would cost 41 stone to build.
+If you configured that rock to cost 56 stone, built it, and deconstructed it then it would drop 15 stone plus whatever is randomly dropped due to mining the entire piece which will on average result in dropping 56 stone, but could be slightly more or less.
+If you configured the rock to cost 41 stone and 2 iron, then it would always drop 2 iron when removed and whatever is dropped due to mining the entire piece.

+## ItemStand Pieces
+Any piece that you can attach an item to has an ItemStand component and has a unique behavior when deconstructed.

 #### Decontructing ItemStands
 When you deconstruct a piece that has an ItemStand component it will always drop the attached item, even if you could not normally remove it.

-## Custom Piece Categories
-This mod adds two custom piece categories: **CreatorShop** and **Nature**.
-Pieces set to either of the custom categories will only be enabled for building if CreativeMode is set to True.
-Additionally, these pieces can only be deconstructed by the player who placed them and world-generated instances of these pieces cannot be deconstructed.
-This prevents player's from deconstructing things like world-generated trees, while still allowing them to build and deconstruct their own trees.

-If multiple player's have this mod, the same restrictions still apply and they will not be able to deconstruct instances of  pieces set to either of the custom piece categories that were built by other players.

-The AdminDeconstructOtherPlayers setting can allow players with admin status to deconstruct CreatorShop or Nature pieces built by other players, so that admins have a way to remove indestructible pieces.
-Even if you enable the AdminDeconstructOtherPlayers setting, admins are still not able to deconstruct world-generated instances of pieces set to the CreatorShop or Nature categories.
+## Known Issue/Feature
+MVBP is able to detect prefabs added by other mods.
+It is possible to enable and configure those prefabs much like the Vanilla prefabs added by MVBP.
+In some cases, prefabs from other mods can cause issues, though it is uncommon.
+As a general rule, I also will not patch or support issues regarding prefabs from other mods as I do not have access to the assets from other mods.

 ## Known Issues
 **Custom Armor Stand Clipping**: Armor placed on the Armor Stand Female and Armor Stand Male prefabs has clipping issues causing parts of the armor to not be displayed.
 I have not been able to fix this as of yet.
 Feel free to reach out if you know things about meshing and you have ideas for a solution.

-**Piece Icons**: Variable lighting between icons for custom pieces where some appear much darker than others.
-A fix has been implemented, but icons are cached by Jotunn so if you previously had this issue and want to fix it, you need to do the following:
-- Go to this directory: %userprofile%\appdata\LocalLow\IronGate\Valheim\Jotunn\CachedIcons
-- Delete all the pngs in that directory.
-- Restart the game and the mod should regenerate the icons correctly.

-**Detecting Prefabs from other Mods**: MVBP is able to detect prefabs added by other mods.
-It is possible to enable and configure those prefabs much like the Vanilla prefabs added by MVBP.
-In some cases, prefabs from other mods can cause issues, though it is uncommon.
-As a general rule, I also will not patch or support issues regarding prefabs from other mods as I do not have access to the assets from other mods.

 **Config Changes on Dedicated Server**: Configuration changes made to a dedicated server using an in-game configuration manager do persist after logging out and re-connecting  but they are not saved to disk on the server until the server is shut down.
-Currently working on a fix.
+A pull request to fix this has been made.

 **Placement Glitch**: There is one pickable that will appear to not be created when placed.This is because it falls through the ground is pushed back up after a short period of time.
 If you wait it will appear.

+**Impossible Recipes**: Forcing pickable pieces to always require resources equal to or greater than what they drop when picked means that if a pickable piece is unattainable in the Vanilla game, then the recipe for it can never be unlocked.
+I am currently considering how I want to address this and whether this should be considered a bug or not as it is a consequence of the intended behavior to prevent infinite resource exploits.
+It is still possible to unlock these recipes via console commands or using other mods like ExpandWorld to populate them in the world.

 ## Planned Improvements
 - Resolve known issues.
 - Patch and enable more prefabs by default.
 - Adding comfort values to pieces added by the mod with a config setting to enable/disable them.
+- Integrate the material replacement method that GoldenRevolver demonstrated as a configurable option.
 - Learn how localization works and add localization options to the mod.

 ## Potential Improvements